 Leave No Trace principles may be more or less applicable depending on the area.
 A loud campground that has recreational vehicle parking, as well as tent sites, should still be looked after.

 Picking up trash and disturbing your neighbors as little as possible is still a courteous practice, but you’ll have more leeway when it comes to building fires, and you probably shouldn’t worry about wearing brightly colored clothing.

 Frontcountry may encompass urban greenbelts and city parks.
 Although you likely will not spend the night in these areas, Leave No Trace dictates that you stick to established trails, that you give wildlife a respectful amount of space, and that you clean up any trash you may create including pet waste.

 In short, the green spaces and not-so-pristine wild places that surround urban and rural places deserve just as much consideration as the backcountry, and maintaining these areas for the enjoyment of all should be a priority for anyone who values the principles of Leave No Trace.

 Negative Trace: Going Beyond Leave No Trace

-Negative Trace is just what you might imagine from the name.
-If you believe in the ideas behind Leave No Trace, then by taking the next step, you can help reverse the damage caused by less knowledgeable hikers and campers.
+The Negative Trace framework is just what you might imagine from the name.
+If you believe in the ideas behind the Leave No Trace guidelines, then by taking the next step, you can help reverse the damage caused by less knowledgeable hikers and campers.